printer130/notes/src/content/vulnerabilities/snmp.md

 nmap -p445 --script smb-enum-users.nse target_ip_local
 ```

-There are a total of four users present. admin, administrator, root, and guest
+There are a total of four users present. *admin, administrator, root, and guest*.

-The guest and administrator users are built-in accounts.
+The *guest* and *administrator* users are built-in accounts.

 Now, let's find the valid password for admin,administrator, and root user.